 My implementation uses SNMP to grab most of this information, which ends up being significantly faster, easily achieving the 15 second scrape interval that I was after.
 The exporter also optionally fetches some minimal information not available over SNMP using the HTTP API, and maps it with the values received over SNMP.
 Even with all the HTTP functions enabled, it's still able to achieve my 15 second scrape interval since it only has to make 2 HTTP requests.

 After purchasing a 10 year old ThinkPad T420 on ebay, I decided that the battery life could be better.
 I decided to make a ridiculously large battery using cells intended for electric cars.
-Coming in at around 189 Wh, it gives about 6-11 hours of battery life with moderate usage and 3-6 hours when compiling FireFox on all cores.
+Coming in at around 189 Wh, it gives about 6-11 hours of battery life with moderate usage and 3-6 hours when compiling Firefox on all cores.
 To do this properly, I had to modify the BMS' calibration data so it didn't freak out when the battery more than doubled in size.

 Since I didn't want to drop $600 on an SMBus battery programmer and subscription battery repair software, I used the I2C line in my laptop's VGA port and wrote most of the software by hand.
 Through this, I became familiar with SMBus and SBS (Smart Battery System) 1.1 specifications, the protocol and spec used by the laptop and battery to communicate.